skostousov/Interior-Ocean-Properties-Inference/README.md

 #### Log:
 - created new dataset class in dataset2.py which allows model to train on several days, thereby expanding training set.
+- tried adding channel dropout to improve generalization but this fails miserably
+- currently Unet achieves loss: 0.000045, Simple CNN loss: 0.000025 (almost HALF)
+- spending most of the time debugging dataloader. trying to return day as well in order to unnormalize but doing so rather unsuccessfully